arnodel/mediawiki/README.md

     juju config mediawiki name='Juju Wiki!'

+### Mediawiki logo ($wgLogo)

+If you have a URL pointing at the image logo you can set the `logo` config, e.g.

+    juju config mediawiki logo='https://assets.ubuntu.com/v1/9ce5bce5-canonical-logo3.png'

+This will check that the URL contains an image, download it locally and set it up as the wiki logo.

 ### Skin ($wgDefaultSkin)

 As the option implies, this sets the default skin for all new users and anonymous users.